Micro-Influencer Marketing

 Well, not necessarily.

 Food for thought: 43% of marketers say they struggle when communicating with influencers.
 33% also say that they have challenges with their creative strategy.
+We've seen firsthand how even the most put-together brands fail to convey instructions to creators.

 • Clear directions = better content.
 No surprises here.
 Being upfront about your expectations encourages an on-brand final product from your creators.